pablogrisafi1975/bignumutils/README.md

 ## Project status at 2010-02-07 ##
 ### Good points: ###
   * It is usable.
-  * It passes all tests, see [surefire test report](http://htmlpreview.github.io/?https://raw.githubusercontent.com/pablogrisafi1975/bignumutils/master/BigNumUtils/docs/surefire/surefire-report.html).
+  * It passes all tests, see <a href="http://htmlpreview.github.io/?https://raw.githubusercontent.com/pablogrisafi1975/bignumutils/master/BigNumUtils/docs/surefire/surefire-report.html" target="_blank">surefire test report</a>.
-  * It has great coverage, see [coverage report](http://htmlpreview.github.io/?https://raw.githubusercontent.com/pablogrisafi1975/bignumutils/master/BigNumUtils/docs/cobertura/index.html).
+  * It has great coverage, see <a href="http://htmlpreview.github.io/?https://raw.githubusercontent.com/pablogrisafi1975/bignumutils/master/BigNumUtils/docs/cobertura/index.html" target="_blank">coverage report</a>.
   * It is just 5 classes or so, so you will be able to fix it if anything does not work as expected.

 ### Bad points: ###
   * No one uses it yet besides me, so I'm probably missing something important.